 In your account, click the Create event button.

 This will bring up the New Event screen with the following quick menu

 Name.
 The name of your event that can be changed any time from the event Dashboard.

 Start/End date&time.
-The duration of your event (72 hours maximum on the Free and Early Access plans.
+The duration of your event (72 hours maximum on the Free and Starter plans.
 Can be extended up to 240 hours on the annual plan).